Your Health & Safety half-year roundup

 5. Accident

-Similarly to what we’ve seen so far in 2025, core areas like risk assessments, Health & Safety policies, and RIDDOR reports make frequent appearances across the board.
+The data resembles what we’ve seen in previous years; core areas like risk assessments, Health & Safety policies, and RIDDOR reports make frequent appearances across the board.

 In 2022, HSE announced five key points for their 10-year business plan, which has influenced the amount and intensity of enforcement notices they’ve given out: